rafikn/meteor-sample/README.md

-# whybuy
+# meteor-sample
-Demo site for WhyBuy
+Demo site using meteor